xSilvermanx/PD5M/README.md

 - Everyone involved in testing the mod prior to this release.
 - DrBlackError for creating and managing our wonderful [Discord](https://discord.gg/3DNTHeT)!

-## Newest Patch Notes: The Config Update
+## Newest Patch Notes: The Console Peasant Update

-- Config files were expanded yet again.
-Features great customability for stations and is now a lot cleaner than before.
-- vRP-integration thanks to ChieF TroN.
-To activate it uncomment the files in `__resource.lua`.
-- Bugfix: Improved performance by not performing a large amount of distance-checks in while-loops with Wait(0).
-- Bugfix: Coroners and Towtrucks should now more reliably drive away from stations.
-Please report issues about it stating the exact location that caused the bug.
+- Added controller support for radialmenu and warmenu
+- fixed a bug in radialmenu that could mess up the controls of other menus
+- Completely rewrote armories and garages
+- Added large config sections so you can customize most aspects of armories and garages
+- Changed the crosshair-function not to use the SniperScope but a sprite
+- Changed the help-function to also display controller-buttons
+- Fixed a bug that made it impossible to pull over cars with trailers